openshift/managed-scripts/README.md

 All `metadata.yaml` shall pass validation against `hack/metadata.schema.json` see [here](https://json-schema.org/) for more details

+### Validation methods:

+    1. In order to check all `metadata.yaml` from all scripts, you can run the command below from your managed-scripts root directory:

+    `make validation`

+    2. To run the validation just for specifics scripts, you can use the command below parsing the scripts as arguments:

+    `make validation SCRIPTS="<script1> <scriptN>"`

+    example:

+    `make validation SCRIPTS="under-replicated-partition rolling-restart-broker"`

 ## Release Cycle

 Managed Scripts has the following release cycle: